lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * When navigating from Brand Portal to Admin Console, the administrators may see an additional screen to select the organization.

+* The users are unable to remove the applied metadata schema profile from a folder.

 <!--
 ### Known Issues {#known-issues}